John Crispo

 John H. G. Crispo (5 May 1933 – 27 April 2009) was a Canadian economist, author and educator.

 Crispo graduated with a Bachelor of Commerce from the University of Toronto and with a Doctor of Philosophy at the Massachusetts Institute of Technology.

-In 2006, he became a municipal politician, the Ward 3 councillor for Clearview Township.
+In 2006, he became a municipal politician, the Ward 3 councillor for Clearview Township in Central Ontario.

 He became a noted supporter of the Canada-United States Free Trade Agreement.

 Eighteen years after being diagnosed with prostate cancer, Crispo died at Princess Margaret Hospital, Toronto aged 75.

-He was active at the University of Toronto's Rotman School of Management where he was designated professor emeritus.
+He became the first dean of the University of Toronto's Rotman School of Management (then known as the Faculty of Management Studies), from when it was established in 1972 to 1975.
+He was active in the Faculty thereafter where he was designated professor emeritus.